L-Schlosser/TIS3_CapstoneProject/docu/documentation.md

 - **Historic Average:** Computes the mean of all historical observations.
 Provides a stable reference point for evaluating more complex models.
 - **Structural (Ensemble):** Average of Seasonal Naive and RWD.
 Combines seasonal and trend components for a more robust baseline.

-*Why these models?* Baseline models provide a performance floor that any sophisticated model must beat to be considered valuable.
-They are simple, interpretable, and computationally cheap.
+*Why these models?*
+ Baseline models provide a performance floor that any sophisticated model must beat to be considered valuable.
+They are simple, interpretable and computationally cheap.

 **Statistical Models:**
 - **Simple Exponential Smoothing (SES):** Applies exponentially decreasing weights to past observations (alpha=0.5).
 Best for data without trend or seasonality.